-Scope: These standards are intended to apply to traditional forms of individual whole life insurance, including limited pay whole life insurance and the applicable provisions providing for paid-up insurance.
+Scope: These standards are intended to apply to traditional forms of individual term life insurance, including renewable term for various term periods, term to a specified age, decreasing term insurance, and the applicable provisions providing for paid-up insurance.

-The standards do not apply to plans that are interest sensitive with an account value or plans that provide joint and last to die survivorship coverage.
-Additional standards apply to individual whole life policies that provide for graded death benefits (except for jumping juvenile policies, where the death benefits increase at a specified age) and plans providing return of premium benefits (intermediate period endowment benefits).
+The standards do not apply to Deposit term plans or plans that provide joint and last to die survivorship coverage.
+Additional standards apply to plans providing return of premium benefits (intermediate period endowment benefits) or plans providing early duration reduced benefits.

-Mix and Match: These standards are available to be used in combination with State Product Components as described in § 111(b) of the Operating Procedure for the Filing and Approval of Product Filings.
+Mix and Match: These standards are available to be used in combination with State Product Components as described in Section 111(b) of the Operating Procedure for the Filing and Approval of Product Filings.